bodrick/awesome/TOPICS.md

 ## anthropic

-*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Use any LLM as a drop in replacement for GPT.
+*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Use any LLM as a drop in replacement for OpenAI.
 Use Azure, OpenAI, Cohere, Anthropic, Ollama, VLLM, Sagemaker, HuggingFace, Replicate (100+ LLMs)

 ## langchain-python

-*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Use any LLM as a drop in replacement for GPT.
+*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Use any LLM as a drop in replacement for OpenAI.
 Use Azure, OpenAI, Cohere, Anthropic, Ollama, VLLM, Sagemaker, HuggingFace, Replicate (100+ LLMs)

 ## llmops

-*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Use any LLM as a drop in replacement for GPT.
+*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Use any LLM as a drop in replacement for OpenAI.
 Use Azure, OpenAI, Cohere, Anthropic, Ollama, VLLM, Sagemaker, HuggingFace, Replicate (100+ LLMs)
 *   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README.md files from the terminal.
 Powered by OpenAI's GPT LLMs 💫
 *   [jina-ai/jina](https://github.com/jina-ai/jina) - ☁️ Build multimodal AI applications with cloud-native stack